 The reason why I bring up the example of Hugo Stinnes is that we have heard mostly about the middle classes being destroyed.
 If you are prepared you can take advantage of this instead of becoming a victim.
 Hyperinflation has happened in several places.
 Three examples are in Hungary, Venezuela and in Zimbabwe.
 There are cautionary tales throughout history which illustrate the consequences when too much money gets printed.

 Writing this I have not run to the bank and borrowed as much as possible to do the same.
 (However, I did increase my mortgage a bit.
 I had already paid down a lot on it, and the mortgage is less than two times my yearly salary).
 I am also using most of my monthly salary to add to my commodity investments.
 With countries printing trillions of fiat currency with no end in sight, the value of the currencies will go down.
-The deflationary pressure we have experienced since the 1980 and forwards with products imported from low cost countries will not be enough.
+The deflationary pressure we have experienced since the 1980 with products imported from low cost countries will not be enough.
 The price of labor might still be low, but the price of the commodities that go into the products will go up.
 For commodities we have no new supply coming online at today’s prices.

 As for currency default, my home currency is one of the few in the world that is not printing itself into oblivion.
 I am more worried about the USD than the Norwegian Krone.
 I have most of my investments outside my home currency in CAD, USD and AUD.
 I do not expect hyperinflation but a steady devaluation of most currencies and the commodities going up or keeping their value.

 Printing new money (stimulus) is far easier for governments than the alternative, which is a full-blown deflation, crashing markets and a subsequent depression.
-In a depression, prices of everything fall and the purchasing power of the currency actually goes up, which encourages savings and hoarding cash.
+In a depression, prices of everything drops in value and the purchasing power of the currency actually goes up, which encourages savings and hoarding cash.
 Why buy a car today (if you have the money), when you can buy the car next year for less currency.
 The thing with inflation is that it hurts people that have been good savers the most.

 Inflation is already here.
 I go by the definition that inflation is an increase of money supply.
 “Inflation is always and everywhere a monetary phenomenon.”
 Increasing prices, which we often call inflation, is a result of the inflation.
 The question is if we will see increasing prices on goods and services.
 For anyone who has seen the price of copper or lumber, or anything that is not included in the reported CPI, the answer is yes.
 We get a decline of purchasing power of a given currency over time.